 The use of marijuana is here to stay, and federal legalization may not be far behind with the MORE act recently passing in the House of Representatives. .
 Although the bill faces an uphill battle in the Senate according to Politico, it’s not a matter of if, but when.

 Until then, how we protect, educate and communicate to our workforce will be critical in navigating these tricky waters.

 Aidan Willner is a senior account supervisor in employee communications at Cheer Partners.

-Cat Colella-Graham is the founder of Cheer Partners.
+Cat Colella-Graham is a leading communications consultant, the founding member of Chief and the founder of Cheer Partners.